 Some people say that domestic violence is a crime without witnesses.
-Often times the only witnesses to an alleged offense are the people involved.
+Often the only witnesses to an alleged offense are the people involved.
 Sometimes minor children are witnesses.
-Since domestic violence most often takes place without the presence of witnesses, it is a charge that is easily abused.
+Since domestic violence most often takes place without witnesses, it is a charge that is easily abused.
 False reporting of domestic abuse is an epidemic in Michigan.
-False reporting and false accusations of domestic violence and abuse regularly occur when there is a contentious divorce and one spouse is seeking to gain an advantage over the other relative to assets, the marital home, or child custody.
+False reporting and false accusations of domestic violence and abuse regularly occur when there is a contentious divorce. one spouse used the false allegations to gain an advantage over the other relative to assets, the marital home, or child custody.
 If a false report is made, even if the complainant doesn’t follow through or admits the allegations were untrue, the prosecutors can be relentless and refuse to acknowledge the possibility of a fabricated allegation.

 Domestic Violence Offenses

-Michigan state law punishes a first offense for domestic violence as a misdemeanor offense subject to up to 93 days in jail and/or a maximum $500 fine.
+Michigan state law punishes a first offense for domestic violence as a misdemeanor offense subject to up to 93 days in jail and a maximum $500 fine.
 Domestic violence or domestic assault is an assault or assault and battery when any of the following also exists:

 - the complaining witness is a spouse or former spouse;